 You’ll have to rely on the goodwill of complete strangers to approach your panicked dog, search them for a tag or microchip, and then actually call you.
 (Which might not be the case if your poor dog runs into a pet thief instead!)

 Finally, other GPS collars do exist on the market.
+But we’d strongly recommend you avoid:

-- GPS products that market themselves as training and tracking collars both.
 Many of these rely on aversive stimuli, like shocks, to “train” your dog against unwanted behaviors.
 Which, over time, can damage both your dog’s physical health – and their trust in you.

-- A tracking device that dangles from your dog’s neck.
 It could fall off, get your dog stuck in a narrow space, or even create a choking hazard.

 💡The Tractive GPS, on the other hand, comes with a safety clips to help you attach it to your dog’s collar.
 So it’s secured against your dog’s neck – and less likely to fall off.
 (Plus your dog won’t even notice it.)